Scams >> Church Scams

 Real life examples of church scams:

-The below screenshot is an example of a church scam where the bishop and elder members of the church were caught in land scam.
-They were said to have involved in million dollar shilling land scam.
+The screenshot below is an example of a church scam involving the bishop and elder members of the church, who were reportedly caught in a million-dollar land scam.

 Church Scam Elders and Bishops

-Below is another example of church scam in Los Angeles, where the church pastor was sentenced to 180 months imprisonment for having scammed 14.2 million dollars in medi-care fraud scheme.
+Below is another example of a church scam in Los Angeles, where a church pastor was sentenced to 180 months in prison for orchestrating a $14.2 million Medicare fraud scheme.

 Los Angeles Church Scam